 Digital photography opens up much more in the creative world than just taking and editing pictures, especially if you have a printer connected to your computer.
 Words and Pictures Peter Bargh of ePHOTOzine

 With the latest digital-imaging programs you can do much more with your picture presentation than you may think.
 Applying a few creative touches to your picture before its printed will ensure your results look more interesting when you show them to others.

 Framing using a border One way of making your photo stand out more is to reduce its size slightly on the page and add a thin border as a framing tool.
 To do this open up a new canvas the size that you intend printing, lets say A4, and then open up the picture you want to print.
 Copy and paste this onto the blank canvas.
 It may be the same size as the A4 or smaller.
 Adjust using the image editing programsTransform>Scale tool so that it takes up about two thirds of the area of the canvas and position it so that the white area around the photo is an equal width on the top and both sides.
 Then use the rectangular selection tool and draw a box much bigger around the photograph so that it surrounds it and matches the proportions of the paper.
 Select the Stroke command and select a small pixel value to add a thin line where the selection is.
 This will draw a subtle point of focus to the photo and makes it stand out more on the page.

 Adding a ragged edge We had a full tutorial on how to create ragged edges last month but will mention it again for newcomers.
 The idea is to change the edge of the picture so it no longer has four straight edges but a rough outline that could be ragged, faded or look ripped.
 You can do this yourself with a little knowledge of the Selection tools and feather or erase the edges using the eraser tool or by drawing a rough edge using a marker pen and scan that in to combine with the photo.
 This can be time consuming and as an alternative there are several programs, or plug-ins for programs, that do this automatically for you.
 This simple one was created using a Paint Shop Pro and Photoshop plug in from Eye Candy called Splat.

+Printing several photos on one page A good way to show a selection of photos is to group them on one larger photo and arrange them as though you would if you were sticking them side-by-side in an album.
 Again start by creating a blank A4 canvas and then copy and paste several photos and rescale them to fit together on a page.
 Try a combination of sizes and shapes to make the page more interesting.
 This is a great item to give your granny as a gift.

 Using a montage technique to add spice The typical arrangement in the family photo album explained two stages above can, to some, be a touch dull.
 Look at how you arrange the photos can improve things no end.
 Here each photo was slightly overlaid on the page and rotated using the Transform tool.
 A shadow was then added to give a 3D appearance and the background was filled with a texture.
 It looks far more interesting than a set of three photos laid out side by side on white.

 Its easy to crop the top and bottom off a photo and then print it out on A4 paper to create a 4x10inch print - just like those youd take with an APS camera.
 Wasted sky in a landscape is a prime target for removal.